 24 Hour Newborn Care

-Establishing a routine and getting the baby into a manageable sleeping and eating schedule are often difficult for sleep-deprived parents.
-Your NCS will gently guide your newborn into a natural routine that will develop predictable feedings and healthy sleep habits.
-She will teach you how to comfort and soothe your newborn, as well as give you dozens of tricks and tips that the professionals use.
+Establishing a routine and getting a baby into a manageable sleeping and eating routine are often difficult for sleep-deprived new parents.
+Your NCS will gently support your newborn into a routine that works with their natural rhythm, which will develop predictable feedings and healthy sleep habits without harsh "cry it out" methods.
+She will teach you how to comfort and soothe your newborn, as well as share all her infant care secrets.

 Caring for Multiples

-We will help you prepare for your new arrivals with parent education sessions, a nursery list geared toward multiple newborns, and a plan of action.
+We will help you prepare for your new arrivals with parent education sessions, a nursery list geared toward multiple newborns, and a plan for caring for your babies.
 Once your bundles of joy arrive, a professional Newborn Care Specialist will help you with the daily and/or nightly care of your babies, as well as implementing the plan for introducing healthy sleep habits.
-We’ll teach you the time honored tricks that make parenting multiples a lot more manageable!
+We’ll teach you the time-honored tricks that make parenting multiples a lot more manageable!

-Most new parents have an unrealistic expectation of how their newborn will behave.
-Many are surprised at how much their baby cries and how difficult it can be to calm a fussy newborn.
-Learning to “read” your baby’s individual cues is critical when troubleshooting Baby’s cries.
-We can teach you how to be an expert baby calmer!
+We have extensive experience with reflux, colic and sleep issues!
+We find that most new parents have an unrealistic expectation of how their newborn will behave.
+Many are surprised at how much their baby fusses and how difficult it can be to calm a colicky newborn.
+Learning to “read” your baby’s individual cues is important when troubleshooting their cries and meeting all their needs.
+We can teach you how to read your baby, know what to expect, avoid colicky pitfalls, and be an expert baby calmer!

 Reflux and colic are common issues that are often misunderstood and misdiagnosed.
 Both can be explanations for excessive crying for no apparent reason.
 Reflux may require medical treatment in addition to several non-medical remedies.
 Colic, although not medically treatable, can be prevented or managed with help from a Newborn Care Specialist.